janevalencia/nextjs-ssg-rest-countries/README.md

 ## Final thoughts

-I had a lot of fun building this challenge!
+I had a lot of fun building this solution!

-I love receiving feedback as it helps me improving.
-So if you have anything you'd like to mention or have any questions over the solution, please drop in your message into the [discussion-thread](TBA).
+Any feedback, mention, or questions over the solution are welcome.
+Please drop in your message into the [discussion-thread](TBA).

 This challenge is completely free and made by the awesome team of Frontend Mentor (FEM).
 Please continue sharing it with anyone who will find it useful for practice.

-If you wish to share your solution, there are multiple ways you can do so:

-1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
-2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.
-3. Share your solution on other social channels like LinkedIn.
-4. Blog about your experience building your project.
-Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
-Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

-Likewise, you may wish to submit your solution on the FEM platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

 **Have fun building!** 🚀